captnswing/graphite_fabric/README.rst

 ::

-    $ pip install fabric
+    pip install fabric

 Installing graphite with this fabfile
 =====================================

-once fabric is installed, and the ec2 instance is running, just paste the hostname of the instance into the ``EC2_HOSTNAME`` variable at the top of the script.
+Once fabric is installed, and the ec2 instance is running, just paste the hostname of the instance into the ``EC2_HOSTNAME`` variable at the top of the script.

 Also, change the name of the keypair used to create the instance in the ``EC2_KEYPAIR`` variable.